sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 Please note that we are unable to conduct regular testing on the specified source due to difficulties in obtaining the necessary credentials.
 We confirmed this source works at creation, and it is being used by the community.
 We anticipate that the source should operate smoothly over time given Google's best practices in versioning APIs.
 :::

-This Google Ads `dlt` verified source and [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_ads_pipeline.py) loads data using the "Google Ads API" to the destination of your choice.
+This Google Ads `data_load_tool` verified source and [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_ads_pipeline.py) loads data using the "Google Ads API" to the destination of your choice.

 Resources that can be loaded using this verified source are: